wajeeh005/100-Days-coding/Day 73/LEGO Notebook and Data/README.md

 #### What we do ?

-combine the groupby() and count() functions to aggregate data
+1. Combine the groupby() and count() functions to aggregate data

-use the .value_counts() function
+2. Use the .value_counts() function

-slice DataFrames using the square bracket notation e.g., df[:-2] or df[:10]
+3. Slice DataFrames using the square bracket notation e.g., df[:-2] or df[:10]

-use the .agg() function to run an operation on a particular column
+4. Use the .agg() function to run an operation on a particular column

-rename() columns of DataFrames
+5. rename() columns of DataFrames

-create a line chart with two separate axes to visualise data that have different scales.
+6. Create a line chart with two separate axes to visualise data that have different scales.

-create a scatter plot in Matplotlib
+7. Create a scatter plot in Matplotlib

-work with tables in a relational database by using primary and foreign keys

-.merge() DataFrames along a particular column
+8. .merge() DataFrames along a particular column

-create a bar chart with Matplotlib
+9. Create a bar chart with Matplotlib